-The privately-owned facility is home to the Tri-City Storm, which plays in the 14-team United States Hockey League for players age 20 and under.
+Built for $10.5 million, the privately owned multi-purpose arena opened in 2000 and has been the home of the United States Hockey League’s Tri-City Storm since day one.
 The Storm won the 2003-04 Anderson Cup and was named the USHL’s Franchise of The Year for both the 2000-01 and 2003-04 seasons.

-The Event Center also hosts youth, high school and college athletic competitions, including tournaments for wrestling, basketball, volleyball, indoor soccer and other sports.
+The venue also hosts youth, high school and college athletic competitions, including tournaments for wrestling, basketball, volleyball, indoor soccer and other sports.